5-MIN READ

 1. Ransomware Double Extortion

 Ransomware is a form of malware that infects your IT systems and encrypts your data.
-You will only get your accesses back once you pay a ransom.
-After you do so, the cyber criminal should release your data but there isn’t any guarantee that things will go back to business as usual.
+You will only get your access back once you pay a ransom.
+After you do so, the cyber criminal should release your data, but there is no guarantee that things will go back to business as usual.

-Ransomwares are not new.
+Ransomware are not new.
 The double extortion steps are.
-The attackers will not only encrypt the victim’s data, they will also steal it and threaten to release it publicly unless you pay another ransom.
+The attackers will not only encrypt the victim's data, but they will also steal it and threaten to release it publicly unless you pay another ransom.

-• In case you’re victim of a ransomware attack, immediately isolate the affected systems and power them down to prevent further damage.
+- In case you’re a victim of a ransomware attack, immediately isolate the affected systems and power them down to prevent further damage.
 Then, get help from a cyber security solutions provider to chase the bad actors out of your systems and try to recover as much of your data as possible.
-But remember IT specialists are not magicians, without strong recovery measures in place there isn’t much they can do about that!
+But remember IT specialists are not magicians; without strong recovery measures in place, there isn’t much they can do about that!

 2. Internet of Things (IoT) Devices